pbunnun/CVisualDevTool_Community/README.md

-# CVisualDevTool_Plugins_SDK
-SDK plugins development for CVisualDevTool
+This is CVisualDevTool_Plugins_SDK plugins development for CVisualDevTool.